brireyn/SIEM-Analysis-Lab/README.md

 # SIEM-Analysis-Lab
-SIEM Analysis lab made in Microsoft Azure environment utilizing log aggregation collection to a third party API to track failed login attempts to a honeypot VM.
+SIEM Analysis lab created in Microsoft Azure environment utilizing log aggregation collection to a third party API to track failed login attempts to a honeypot VM.

 <h1>SIEM Analysis Lab in Azure</h1>